Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding

-where $\gamma$ represents the weight of the $L2$ regularization term, and it is set to be $10^{-4}$ in the experiments.
-For the initialization of the parameter set $\Theta$, the weights $W$ are randomly generated from a Gaussian distribution with a mean of 0 and standard deviation of 1.
-The bias $b$ and the scale factor $a$ are initialized as 0 and 0.25, respectively.
+where $\mathcal{F}\left ( x_{m}|\Theta \right )$ represents the network output and $y_{m}$ represents the ground truth. $\Theta$ is the parameter set. $\gamma$ represents the weight of the $L2$ regularization term, and it is set to be $10^{-4}$ in the experiments. $W$ is the weight of fully connected layers.
 The optimization algorithm to update all parameters is the stochastic gradient descent ($SGD$) with a momentum term \cite{b35}.
-The momentum of $SGD$ optimization is set as 0.9.
-The learning rate decays exponentially from $10^{-1}$ to $10^{-5}$ to ensure that the model does not fluctuate too much in the later stages of training, thereby closer to the optimal solution.
+The momentum of $SGD$ is set as 0.9.

-Compared with \cite{b7} and methods in \cite{b11} -\cite{b13} that use datasets classified by predefined features for network training, DCDNN trains the networks by the data clustering-driven method, in which the training data is clustered in an unsupervised manner.
-The learned deep texture features are not necessarily directional anymore.